BudjakovDmitry/tech/programming_languages/python/exceptions/index.md

 Raised when an operator or function receives an argument that has the right type but an inappropriate value, and the situation is not described by a more precise exception such as `IndexError`.

+### ZeroDivisionError

+Raised when the second argument of a division or modulo operation is zero.
+The associated value is a string indicating the type of the operands and the operation.